Zero/Sum – Sean Kearney

 Just started, and we already enjoy it.
 Good stuff.

 We really enjoy this game.
 The premise is so easy: add plus or minus signs to get the equations to equal zero.
 The equations start out easy but become harder and harder progressively.
 We love the B-rated movie plot.
-We like the timed challenges (though we dont do well under pressure… Haha).
+We like the timed challenges (though we dont do well under pressure…haha).
 And we love the daily challenges.
 But… We despise having to restart a level, including listening to the B-rated movie video prior to where we left off.
 It would be awesome if this game had a Save where you left off option included.
 We have found a workaround by just leaving the game running in the background; however, when we power down our iPhone so its miniature computer can clear its cache, we are stuck with restarting the level again.
 We hope the App developer sees this and works to fix this tiny but highly aggravating issue.
 If he does, we can then easily rate this game five stars!
 NOTE: we would also like to have the option to turn on Daily Challenge notifications (badges,sounds,banners).
 Currently there is no such option.
 P.S.
 Looking forward to more games like this (with Save & Notification options of course!).

 We are enjoying the problem solving aspects and challenges in this game.
 What we would love for the developers to include is a way to restart the board and a way to skip cut scenes.
 If you make a mistake but are a perfectionist the only way to fix it is to start at the beginning of a series which means you need to rewatch the cut scenes several times depending on your proficiency.